Sidesaddle

 Woman riding in a modern English sidesaddle class.

 Sidesaddle riding is a form of equestrianism that uses a type of saddle that allows riders, generally female, to sit aside rather than astride an equine.
-Sitting aside dates back to antiquity and developed in European countries in the Middle Ages as a way for women in skirts to ride a horse.
+Sitting aside dates back to antiquity and developed in European countries in the Middle Ages as a way for women in skirts to ride a horse modestly.